 Publicis Health (officially Publicis Healthcare Communications Group or PHCG) is the industry's largest integrated healthcare communications group.
-As of mid-2020 there were 15 agency brands spread across 40 offices in ten countries.
+Followinmg consolidation of what were previously multiple separate businesses, there were 11 agency brands by early 2022 spread across 40 offices in ten countries.
 The vast majority of the division's business in generated in the US of course, still the only significant global market where it is legal to advertise prescription drugs to consumers.
 Most US offices are housed in two campuses in New York and Philadelphia.
-AdAge estimated combined revenues of $673m in 2019, of which all but $100m was from the US.
-PCHG was originally created in 2003 following completion of the merger of Publicis and Bcom3, bringing together most of those two groups' respective healthcare agencies under a single umbrella.
+AdAge estimated combined revenues of $764m in 2020, of which all but $104m was from the US.
+PHCG was originally created in 2003 following completion of the merger of Publicis and Bcom3, bringing together most of those two groups' respective healthcare agencies under a single umbrella.
 Since then, the group's numerous operating units, which included such well-known names as Nelson Communications, Medicus Group, Saatchi & Saatchi Healthcare, Williams Labadie and Klemtner, have been steadily consolidated to create a single operating structure and senior management team, although several separate brands still remain.
 At the end of 2017, the group merged its two main US agencies, with Publicis LifeBrands being absorbed into Saatchi & Saatchi Wellness, now the entire group's lead entity.
-(The Publicis LifeBrands banner is still used in a handful of international markets).
 Digital units Digitas Health and Razorfish Health joined the group in 2011, and other remaining statellites include Publicis Health Media, Heartbeat and Langland.
 The weakest link in the group was a pharmaceutical contract sales and outsourcing division which reported poor performance during 2018.
 It was sold to private equity investors in early 2019.
 PHCG also maintains close links with other Publicis-owned agencies.
 Longtime CEO Nick Colucci moved to a new role in 2018 as COO of Publicis Communications North America.
 Alexandra von Plato succeeded him as CEO of Publicis Health.
 Kathy Delaney is chief creative officer.
 Saatchi & Saatchi's healthcare marketing arm was first created from the acquisition of an agency set up in the 1940s by Paul Klemtner, one of the original pioneers of specialised US healthcare marketing.
 Publicis took its first steps into the same market with the purchase of Nelson Communications, set up in the 1980s by a former senior executive at Johnson & Johnson.

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.